kang-cao-corgi/coj/notes.md

 - the two fish and five loaves of bread (Jn2:1-11)

-- water tuened into wine (Jn2:1-11)
+- water turned into wine (Jn2:1-11)

 - Temple tax from a fish (Mt17:27)